onedata/onedata-documentation/doc/running_onedata/docker/pre_onedata_docker.md

 <img src="../../img/Onedata101.svg">
 </p>

-In this scenario we will leverage docker compose configuration files form [Scenario 1]().
+In this scenario we will leverage docker compose configuration files from [Scenario 1]().
 If you have problem following please refer to [Scenario 1]().

-In [Scenario 1]() you used globale Onezone service accessible under `ondata.org`.
+In [Scenario 1]() you used global Onezone service accessible under `ondata.org`.
 Now you need to start with setting your own Onezone service.

-To run Onedata locally on your Docker, you need three services:
+To run Onedata locally with your Docker, you need 3 services:

-- Onezone, a communication hub of Onedata system
+- Onezone - a communication hub of Onedata system
-- Oneprovider, a component that connects storage to Onedata
+- Oneprovider - a component that connects storage to Onedata
-- Oneclient, a command line client used to access your files in Onedata
+- Oneclient - a command line client used to access your files in Onedata

 ##Setting up Onezone
 We will start by deploying a single-node Onezone installtion using a following `docker-compose-onezone.yaml` as a template: